prebid/addressability-framework/mvp-spec/website-implementation.md

 | source | Source object                   | The source object contains data for identifying the Sender of the Transmission.<br /><table><tr><th>Field</th><th>Type</th><th>Details</th></tr><tr><td>domain</td><td>String</td><td>The domain of the Sender.</td></tr><tr><td>timestamp</td><td>Integer</td><td>The timestamp of the signature.</td></tr><tr><td>signature</td><td>String</td><td>Encoded signature in UTF-8 of the Tranmission sender.</td></tr></table>|
 <!--partial-end-->

-Similarly to the Seed, the Transmission Request contains a signature for auditability purpose.
+Similar to the Seed, the Transmission Request contains a signature for audit purposes.
 It used the data of the Transaction Request and the domain name of the Receiver with the same cryptographic algorithm.

 Here is how to build the UTF-8 string: